×

 What are Closed Captions?

-Closed captioning (CC) refers to timed-text transcriptions of the audio in film.
-Captions are always in the same language as the viewer.
-For example, English programmes would employ Closed Captioning in the English language.
+Closed captioning (CC) refers to timed-text transcriptions of the audio in film and are always in the same language as the viewer.

 Along with the speech/dialogue transcription, they can also include vital soundtrack descriptions.
 Speakers’ names, on-screen text and sound effects are all described.